 We all want our homes to shine during the holidays as we anticipate visits from family and friends and perhaps some larger-than-usual gatherings.
 But what if you were expecting throngs of visitors tramping through your house over the course of a weekend?
 That’s exactly what faces the intrepid and generous souls who open their houses for charitable holiday home tours.

-Alice and Bob Schleusner know a thing or two about this experience, as they have offered their homes to the Independent Presbyterian Church’s celebrated fundraiser three times (this year is its 70th anniversary).
+Alice and Bob Schleusner in Birmingham, Alabama, know a thing or two about this experience, as they have thrice offered their homes to the Independent Presbyterian Church’s celebrated fundraiser, a local tradition for more than 70 years.
 “It’s such a great cause,” says Alice.
 “It’s hard to say no!”

 The staircase was wrapped in mixed garland with acacia and olive branches added in.